Ian Wrigglesworth: Memberships

 Until February 2012, Wrigglesworth was deputy chairman of the Government's Regional Growth Fund Advisory Panel, which was chaired by Lord Heseltine and appointed by the government to consider bids.
 He is chairman of a Durham-based property company and was chairman of the Port of Tyne until August 2012.
 From 1995 to January 2009, he was the executive chairman of UK Land Estates and prior to that was executive deputy chairman of the Teesside-based Livingston Group and an executive director of its associate company Fairfield Industries.
 From 1996 until 2000, he was chairman of the public policy company, Prima Europe, and then chairman of its successor, GPC, after Prima was acquired by Omnicom.
 He has also been a non-executive director of a number of other private and public companies.

 He was founder chairman of the NewcastleGateshead Initiative, the private/public sector partnership responsible for the destination marketing of Newcastle and Gateshead and its bid for European Capital of Culture 2008, which was won by Liverpool.
 From 2005 to 2009, he was the chairman of the Baltic Centre for Contemporary Art in Gateshead.
-Under his chairmanship the finances were restructured and the present caterers were appointed.
-His role was criticised for appointing controversial director Peter Doroshenko and stating that staff unrest against the director was a "storm in a teacup".
-A number of controversial exhibitions took place at that time.
-After Doroshenko's departure he was then responsible for the appointment of Godfrey Wordsdale, and discussions with the University of Northumbria were begun which led to the current partnership between the two institutions.
+Under his chairmanship he appointed internationally experienced director Peter Doroshenko, and after Doroshenko's departure he was then responsible for the appointment of Godfrey Wordsdale, and discussions with the University of Northumbria began, leading to the current partnership between the two institutions BALTIC x Northumbria University Institute (BxNU) which co-delivers teaching, mentorship, and research.

 Prior to becoming a Member of Parliament, he worked in the City at National Giro Bank and began his working life in Middlesbrough at the Midland Bank.
 He is a former chairman of the Northern Region CBI and was founder chairman of the Northern Business Forum.
 Until 2002, he was deputy chairman of the governors of the University of Teesside (formerly Teesside Polytechnic).